 The Regenerative Travel Impact Awards celebrate people and projects that embody the spirit of regeneration—improving people’s lives, our communities, and the world around us.
 We are searching the globe for inspiring changemakers working to solve our biggest challenges and inspiring positive action, both inside and outside of travel.

-View the finalists for the Food & Agriculture category that promote healthy ecosystems and/ or restore food systems – improving land & food quality and availability, supporting farmers.
+View the winner & finalists for the Food & Agriculture category that promote healthy ecosystems and/ or restore food systems – improving land & food quality and availability, supporting farmers.

 During the 2020 lockdowns, award-winning Alladale Wilderness Reserve set about creating the UK’s largest aquaponic gardens.
 Aimed at drastically reducing transport miles, the gardens will grow to supply about 90% of all vegetables and herbs needed for Alladale’s guest menu.
 It utilizes technological advances and scientific knowledge and uses only 5% of the water required compared to using traditional food-growing systems.
 The zero-waste food production scheme uses trout to supply the nutrients needed for the plants to grow.
 The plants in turn filter the water for the fish.
 When the fish come to the end of their life cycle, they are also used for the guest menu.